mcpengelly/amorphaser/CONTRIBUTIONS.md

 https://basarat.gitbooks.io/typescript/content/docs/project/tsconfig.html

 # Rules
+- don't submit code that breaks the build :)
+- this phaser game is written with typescript, so use it instead of js
 - contributions should be done in feature branches and then merged with develop via pull requests

 # How to PR